Robert Weir Allan: A late marriage

 In 1911–12 Allan embarked on an extensive tour that took in North Africa, Damascus and other Middle Eastern destinations.
-Given Georgiana's interest in foreign travel, this may been planned as a honeymoon trip.
-Perhaps preparing the ground for a forthcoming visit to his new in-laws, an illustrated article on Robert Allan’s paintings, with an accompanying specially commissioned portrait of the artist, appeared in the Christian Science Monitor, published in Boston, in early 1913.
+Given Georgiana's interest in foreign travel, this may have been planned as a honeymoon trip.
+Perhaps preparing the ground for a forthcoming visit to his new in-laws, an illustrated article on Robert Allan's paintings, with an accompanying specially commissioned portrait of the artist, appeared in the Christian Science Monitor, published in Boston, in early 1913.
 Later in Britain there were one-man shows of his work in Glasgow and Birmingham.
 Despite the outbreak of the First World War, a visit to America – presumably to visit Georgiana's family – went ahead.
 Records show Robert and Georgiana Allan returning from New York to Liverpool on the Cunard luxury liner RMS Lusitania on 6 March 1915.
 This would be its last completed return journey to the UK, as it was sunk by a German U-boat on 7 May 1915.